 There are ways to improve blood circulation in your legs and feet.
 You can increase circulation in your feet by doing the following:

 - Walks: Being active and walking is a simple and efficient way to prevent poor circulation.
 You keep your legs, ankles and feet moving, which can lower your chance of blood clots.

 - Calf stretches: If you sit a lot during the day, you can try stretching your calves to improve your blood circulation in your legs while sitting.
 All you need to do is stretch your legs in front of you, then lift your toes toward you while bending your ankle.
 Repeating the motion will provide a good stretch for your calves while keeping the blood in your legs moving.

 - Heel lifts: Enhancing mobility in your ankles can help improve your poor blood circulation in your feet.
 To practice heel lifts, rise on your toes, come down to a flat position and repeat the motion.
 Your feet work to keep blood throwing through the toes.

 Receive Treatment at Central Florida Vein and Vascular Center

-If you experience vein or vascular issues relating to poor circulation in your feet, talking to a medical professional as soon as possible can help you find a solution.
+If you experience vein or vascular issues relating to poor circulation in your feet, talking to a medical professional as soon as possible can help you find a solution for fixing poor circulation in your feet.
 At Central Florida Vein and Vascular Center, you can work with one of our physicians to receive the best treatment for your situation.
 Contact us to schedule a consultation or ask questions, and we will be here for you!